 The program is composed of three 4 week rotations: minimum 8 weeks of core clinical emergency work and 2-4 weeks of electives coordinated with approved teaching sites directly by the program.
 The core clinical placements occur in various ED sites affiliated with the SEME program.
 These clinical placements provide learners with practical, real-world experiences in order to build advanced management and procedural skills.
 Elective placements in Anesthesia, Intensive Care, or Trauma complement the ED rotations.
+In 2021, the SEME program has expanded to include a Thunder Bay site.

 WEB BASED CONTENT